Supporting self-regulated choices

 Below you can try the platform that I used for this study, in which students learn algebra problem solving with or without using visual scaffolding.

 - Nagashima, T., Zheng, B., Tseng, S., Ling, E., & Aleven, V. (2023).
-Promoting self-regulated choices in learning with visual representations in intelligent tutoring software.
-In Proceedings of the Annual Meeting of the International Society of the Learning Sciences (ISLS2023), Montreal, Canada.
+Promoting students’ self-regulated choices in learning with visual representations in intelligent tutoring software.
+In Proceedings of the Annual Meeting for the International Society of the Learning Sciences (ISLS2023), Montreal, Canada. [paper]